toxeek/MRTG/README.md

 mrtg multi router grapher

 ## NOTES
-in order to use nas-zfs.pl, you have to download FREENAS-MIB.txt from your FreeNAS.
+in order to use bin/nas-zfs.pl, you have to download FREENAS-MIB.txt from your FreeNAS.
 It is under /usr/local/share/snmp/mibs/FREENAS-MIB.txt.
 Place it in your system (monitoring server) under `/usr/share/snmp/mibs/`
 Then just edit your snmpd.conf and add the following line: